ToolJet/ToolJet/README.md

 ## Features

-- Visual app builder with widgets such as tables, charts, modals, buttons, dropdowns and more
+- Visual app builder with widgets such as tables, charts, modals, buttons, dropdowns, and more
 - Mobile 📱 & desktop layouts 🖥
 - Dark mode 🌛
-- Connect to databases, APIs and external services
+- Connect to databases, APIs, and external services
-- Deploy on-premise ( supports docker, kubernetes, heroku and more )
+- Deploy on-premise ( supports docker, kubernetes, heroku, and more )
-- Granular access control on organization level and app level
+- Granular access control on organization-level and app-level
 - Write JS code almost anywhere in the builder
 - Query editors for all supported data sources
 - Transform query results using JS code